 In 2013 Liesel commenced a research project The Psychology Project through residencies at both Metro Arts (QLD) & DANscienCE Fest.
 (ACT).
 This established an ongoing relationship with psychology researcher Rohan Kapitany, his podcast team Psychobabble & the UQ psychology department, enabling her to rigorously explore the relationship between art & psychology.

-Liesel has received support from the Australia Council, Brisbane City Council Creative Sparks, Arts Queensland and Ian Potter.
+As a performer, Liesel regularly works with Polytoxic Dance Company and has performed for PVI Collective, Liz Lea, Dave Sleswick and other independent choreographers in Brisbane.
 She’s been a peer assessor for the Australian Council for the Arts and Creative Partnerships Australia.